vedps20/reactNLearn/notes/infoNotes.md

 use <link> instead for <a> for hyperlinks, <link> does not renders the entire page unlike <a>. <link> is present in "react-router-dom"

 useRouteError() gives error which we get

+we declare an object state in class based components to create state variables and all variables are present inside it, not individually unlike in function based component

+during ClassComponent lifecycle, first construtor is called, then render and then mounting happens. i.e, componentDidMount.